Complexity and Networks

 Please note: students are not required to register through uSis for the Honours Classes.
 Your registration will be done centrally.

-The reading materials for the individual sessions will be posted on BlackBoard.
+The reading materials of the individual sessions will be posted on Blackboard and distributed by email.